 It takes a lot of courage for a child to disclose that they are being abused.
-They may feel ashamed, particularly if the abuse is sexual; their abuser may have threatened what will happen if they tell; they may have lost all trust in adults; or they may believe, or have been told, that the abuse is their own fault.
+They may not feel ready or know how to tell someone they are being abused, exploited or neglected.
+They may feel ashamed, embarrassed or humiliated, particularly if the abuse is sexual; their abuser may have threatened what will happen if they tell; they may have lost all trust in adults; or they may believe, or have been told, that the abuse is their own fault.